 When it comes to the Marvel Universe, it’s not just superheroes that matter but their scientific alter-egos as well.
 There would be no Iron Man, after all, without the genius of Tony Stark, no Hulk without the Gamma Ray experiments of Bruce Banner, no Ant-Man without the Pym Particles of Hank Pym, and no Fantastic Four without the amplified brain power of Reed Richards.
 But what about the female scientists of the Marvel Universe?

-“S.H.I.E.L.D. has this list of the smartest people in the world,” Bobbi Morse, aka Mockingbird, explains in the 2017 comic book series The Unstoppable Wasp.
+“S.H.I.E.L.D. has this list of the smartest people in the world,” Bobbi Morse, aka Mockingbird, says in the 2017 comic book series The Unstoppable Wasp.
 “It’s been the same for years until just recently.
 It always really bothered me – the first woman on the list placed 27.”

 Apparently the same discrepancy in the Marvel Universe holds true within the real world as well.
-The same year that Bobbi Morse expressed her above dismay, for instance, Discover Magazine ranked “The Ten Greatest Scientists of All Time,” with just three of them being women.
-One year later, Biography Online did the same but this time listed only one woman within their top ten.
-In terms of living scientists, meanwhile, both Big Think and The Best Schools offered rankings over the same time span, with three-out-of-ten for the former and five-out-of-fifty for the latter being females as opposed to males.
+The same year that Bobbi Morse expressed dismay over the S.H.I.E.L.D. list, Discover Magazine ranked “The Ten Greatest Scientists of All Time,” with just three of them being women.
+One year later, Biography Online did the same but this time listed only one woman in their top ten.

-Why do such discrepancies exist?
+Why do such discrepancies endure?
 Within the Marvel Universe, Bobbi Morse thinks the answer is obvious.
 “Who made these lists?” she asks in The Unstoppable Wasp.
 “Other guys.
 Other S.H.I.E.L.D. agents.
 Other super heroes.
 All these guys have known each other forever.
 They don’t seek out new people.
 We’ve got to start looking for our people.
 We’ve gotta start looking for girl geniuses.”

-Although such a solution may appear simplistic to some, The Unstoppable Wasp sets out to demonstrate that the proactive initiative within the comic book can indeed relate to the real world as well.
-While survey results may not be discriminatory in-and-of-themselves, for instance, the fact remains that women face more obstacles within the fields of STEM than men.
-These obstacles do not only relate to discrimination but the fact that the few – but growing – number of inspirational success stories are often overshadowed by the number of “horror” stories related to the treatment of women in both college classrooms and the workforce.
+While survey results may not be intentionally biased, the fact remains that women face more obstacles within the fields of STEM than men.
+These obstacles not only relate to discrimination but the fact that the few – but growing – number of inspirational success stories are often overshadowed by the number of “horror” stories about women in both college classrooms and the workforce.

-Nadia was raised in a secret facility called the Red Room in Russia, which trained children – like Natasha Romanova, who would later became Black Widow – to be assassins.
-Because Nadia possessed such a high intelligence, however, she was instead instructed as a scientist.
-Given access to top secret experiments and research from around the world, Nadia was able to duplicate the shrinking effects of the Pym Particles invented by her father and escaped from the Red Room.
-Once in America, however, she discovered that her father was no longer alive.
-Hank’s second wife – Janet van Dyne, the Astonishing Wasp – took Nadia under her wings (so to speak) and served as a mentor while Nadia became a superhero herself, likewise named the Wasp.
+Nadia was raised in a secret facility called the Red Room in Russia, which trained children – like Natasha Romanova, who would later become Black Widow – to be assassins.
+Because Nadia possessed a high intelligence, she was instead instructed in science.
+Given access to top secret research from around the world, Nadia was able to duplicate the shrinking effects of the Pym Particles invented by her father and escaped from the Red Room.

-It was Nadia that Bobbi Morse was talking to about the “list” within the Marvel Universe, and Nadia immediately sets out to find as many teenage female scientists as she can in order to form her own lab, which she has decided to call G.I.R.L. – Genius In Action Research Labs.
 “I was up all night researching,” she says the next morning.
 “Girls my age.
 Overlooked geniuses.
 Untapped potential.
 There are hundreds, maybe thousands.
 I’m going to start with New York.
 There are enough girl geniuses in that city alone to fill this lab five times over.”

-While Nadia searched within the comic book world of The Unstoppable Wasp, writer Jeremy Whitley and artist Elsa Charretier did the same within the real world.
+While Nadia searched within the comic book world of The Unstoppable Wasp, writer Jeremy Whitley and artist Elsa Charretier did the same in the real world.
 “In every issue, instead of having a usual letters page, we decided to do interviews with actual women scientists out in the world, doing real science,” Whitley explained to Comicosity in August 2017.
 “I thought that it added a needed bridge between the characters in the book doing cool, fun, but ultimately impossible super-science and making it an actual real-world thing.
 Relating it for girls reading the book who want to do real science.”

 When Nadia realizes that “Mockingbird” Bobbi Morse is actually “Scientist” Barbara Morse, for instance, she excitedly proclaims, “Biologist Barbara Morse?
 Like, almost successfully reproduced the super-soldier serum Barbara Morse?
 Like, lady adventurer scientist in the Savage Land and hanging out with Man-Thing in the Everglades Barbara Morse?
 You are my hero!”